ryan-mcclue/unsw/gens4015/final-project.md

-The scientific advancements prevalent throughout society in *Blade Runner* create a civilisation that is emotionally isolated.
-This challenges what it means to be human.
+The scientific advancements prevalent throughout society in *Blade Runner* create a civilisation that is emotionally isolated, thus challenging what it means to be human.

 2. Emotional Isolation:
   * Deckard is portrayed as a loner.
 No scenes of him in a social setting, all work.